Chaplaincy Research Summer Institute

 Additional faculty will participate by video conference.

-Registration is $600 per person.
+The July 2017 registration is $600 per person.
 It includes three dinners plus snacks during the sessions.

 Questions about the Institute may be addressed to Kathryn Lyndes, PhD, Transforming Chaplaincy Project Coordinator (Kathryn_Lyndes@Rush.edu; 312-942-0247).